-The Chain of Custody Standard documents legal ownership of a product and defines required practices for handling certified seafood, like segregation, labelling and maintaining traceability records.
-It is applicable to all businesses from a certified fishery or farm to final sale.
+The Chain of Custody Standard is a traceability and segregation standard that is applicable to the full supply chain - from a certified fishery or farm to final sale.

-Examples of businesses eligible for Chain of Custody certification: ------
+Examples of businesses eligible for Chain of Custody certification:

 - A fishmonger serving final consumers and caterers. - A seafood company with a trading office, processing facility and storage unit.